 In addition, you can try to improve the energy efficiency of your property, this will decrease the amount of energy you may require when heating your home.

-Find more information on reducing your energy bills, improving your properties energy efficiency, renewable or low carbon energy measures and the grants and offers, return to our Warmer Worcestershire webpage, or contact Act on Energy for free advice on 0800 988 2881.
+Find more information on reducing your energy bills, improving your properties energy efficiency, renewable or low carbon energy measures and the grants and offers, return to our Warmer Worcestershire webpage, or contact Act on Energy for free advice.

 What support is available?